kaskad88/jet-engine-break-listing-by-alphabet/README.md

 ## Setup
 - Download and install the plugin,
 - Define configuration constants in the end of functions.php file of your active theme,
-- Add 'break_alphabet' into Query ID option of Query builder (maybe changed with configuration constants):
+- Add `break_alphabet` into Query ID option of Query builder (maybe changed with configuration constants):

-**Note!** If you using Listing Grid in combination with JetSmartFilters, you need to set 'break_alphabet' also as listing ID and filter query ID
+**Note!** If you using Listing Grid in combination with JetSmartFilters, you need to set `break_alphabet` also as listing ID and filter query ID

 **Allowed constants:**